-How we’ll track progress
+How we’re tracking progress

 The roadmap is designed to deliver on 5 key aims – easier lives, faster growth, firmer foundations, smarter organisations and higher productivity and efficiency.

-We’ll track progress at both:
+We track progress at both:

 - the activity level, by tracking delivery of individual projects, products and commitments